January 31, 2014 Andreas Hütterman (University of Cologne) will be visiting

 April 16: The meeting will be held in 216 Lind Hall.
 Please note the change of location.
 Chapter 8 on decoherence and interpretation of QM

 April 30: Chapter 9 more on interpretation issues and review in preparation of Seven Pines XIV, May 5-9 (the PIGlets will visit Thursday, May 6).

 In preparation for this year's Seven Pines meeting we'll be reading Maximilian Schlosshauer's book on decoherence "Decoherence and the Quantum-to-Classical Transition (The Frontiers Collection)".
-The front matter, chs.
-1,2, 8, and 9, and the references are in a folder on NetFiles.

 This folder also has a review article by Schlosshauer on decoherence and a famous 1991 Physics Today article by decoherence and einselection pioneer Wojchiek Zurek plus reactions to that piece (from, among others, David Albert).